unktomi/ProjectTangoPlugin/Documentation/TangoPluginDocs.md

 For more information, including which coordinate frame pairs are valid, read [here](https://developers.google.com/tango/overview/frames-of-reference).

 #### Fields:
-- Base Frame [ETangoCoordinateFrameType Enum]: The co-ordinate from which to obtain the 'starting position' of a given pose, e.g. the point in space where the tango was present when the service started up.
+- Base Frame [[TangoCoordinateFrameType](#tango-coordinate-frame-type) Enum]: The co-ordinate from which to obtain the 'starting position' of a given pose, e.g. the point in space where the tango was present when the service started up.
-- Target Frame [ETango Coordinate Frame Type Enum]: The co-ordinate from which to obtain the 'current position' of a given pose, e.g. the current position of the Device.
+- Target Frame [[TangoCoordinateFrameType](#tango-coordinate-frame-type) Enum]: The co-ordinate from which to obtain the 'current position' of a given pose, e.g. the current position of the Device.

 --------